 At Brainstormingwomen, we specialize in working with clients from long-term marriages, who have put aside their career aspirations to raise a family, and then suddenly are blindsided by divorce.
 The complexities are greater and of important significance when doing our analysis, given the length of the marriage.
 There are several factors that must be addressed in the finances of a gray divorce:

-1. Commonly, the wife has exchanged a career for raising children and ensuring her husband is able to fully focus on developing his career.
+1. Most commonly, the wife has exchanged a career for raising children and ensuring her husband is able to fully focus on developing his career.
 Her earning capacity has changed since before the marriage.

 2. One spouse hasn't had much involvement in the family finances.
 This will change.